5 Key Reminders For The New Year

 5. Practice gratitude

 Always be thankful for what is going well right now, what you have achieved, and for those who have supported you.
+Deep down there is a part of you that is proud of what you have become.
 Gratitude can help ease symptoms of anxiety and depression.
 Gratitude is also linked to improved mood, positive attitude and can contribute to a sense of well-being when done regularly

 Have a fantastic 2022!!